 Deodorant: Stick Simply Natural

 An organic deodorant with no added scent that readily absorbs into the skin.
 Shea butter, jojoba oil and coconut oil soothe delicate underarms while cornstarch helps absorb perspiration.
-Essential oils and a tiny bit of baking soda neutralize odor causing bacteria.
+Virgin coconut oil and a tiny bit of baking soda help neutralize odor causing bacteria.